 King Yi of Yan 燕易王 (r.
 332-321) had discrepancies with Su Qin, for which reason Su had to escape to Qi.
 But here, too, were some enviers that assassinated him.
 Dying, he suggested to King Min of Qi 齊湣王 (r.
 323-284) to accuse him of high treason posthumously, and that his corpse might be torn apart.
 This procedure would make it easier to find out the real treators that had killed him.

 Not all of the stories told about Su Qin in the histories Zhanguoce 戰國策 and Shiji 史記 are trustworthy.
 It is also plausible that Su Qin worked in Qi as a spy of Yan.
-He suggested to king Min, for example, to attack the smaller state of Song 宋.
+He suggested to King Min, for example, to attack the smaller state of Song 宋.
 While occupied with this campaign, Qi would not harass Yan.
 Yan then dispatched an army under Yue Yi 樂毅 that defeated the army of Qi.
 Su Qin was thereupon executed as a traitor.
 He had acted as sacrificial lamb for the state of Yan.

-Yet in the Han period tomb of Mawangdui 馬王堆 some chapters of a Zonghengjia shu 縱橫家書 "Book of the coalition advisors" have been discovered.
-11 chapters reporting stories about Su Qin are not to be found in the Zhanguoce nor the Shiji, while 13 chapters are also included in the received version of the Zhanguoce.
+Yet in the Han period tomb of Mawangdui 馬王堆, some chapters of a text called Zonghengjia shu 縱橫家書 "Book of the coalition advisors" were discovered.
+11 chapters in this book rendering stories about Su Qin are not to be found in the transmitted Zhanguoce nor the Shiji, while 13 chapters are also included in the received version of the Zhanguoce.
 The find proves the Su Qin still enjoyed an important position in writings on government long after his death.